redahe/gintonic/README.md

              |-thumbnails
 ```
 Where:
-  SystemX - is the name of a system (DOS, NES, etc)
+  SystemX - is the name of a system (DOS, NES, etc).<br>
-  GameX - is the name of a game
+  GameX - is the name of a game.<br>
-  thumbnails - is an optional subfolder with images
+  thumbnails - is an optional subfolder with images.<br>
 <br>
 run_system - specifies a command to run a game on a particular system. {0} is substituted by an absolute path of a game.

 ## Run

-* Launch gintonic.py
+* python gintonic.py
 <br>
 If you use gintonic over ssh, run ssh with -X param to have images.
 For exit - press q.